sallylee0801/Predicting-Building-Features-for-Energy-Cost-Reduction/README.md

 ## Approach
 ### Feature engineering
-To be able to conduct precise feature selection, we started with feature engineering to eluminate nuances in the data
+To facilitate precise feature selection, we started with a rigorous process of feature engineering to uncover subtle nuances and patterns within the data.
+This methodical approach enables us to identify and leverage key features that significantly impact our analysis and decision-making processes.
 <img width="915" alt="image" src="https://github.com/sallylee0801/Predicting-Building-Features-for-Energy-Cost-Reduction/assets/156154849/e77a11fe-c09b-4e1c-9b4c-b0118d879f7a">

 ### Linear Regression Model (GLM)